notesz/omnipay-phalcon/README.md

-# Paypal based on Omnipay in Phalcon framework
+# PayPal based on Omnipay in Phalcon framework

 I've made a test site.
-It uses Omnipay and Paypal.
+It uses Omnipay and PayPal.

 I have a skeleton and it based on Phalcon framework.
 If you use Phalcon it'll be similar.

 ## How can I made it

-To Paypal with Omnipay implementation I made these things:
+To PayPal with Omnipay implementation I made these things:

 ### Install Omnipay and Paypal with composer